My kids have always loved cereal bars. I never got it…they were too sweet for me.

 But now I have something better to give them, and YOU do too!
-Meet the quintessential cereal bar with no weird ingredients, wholesome nutrients, and allergen free goodness!
+Meet the quintessential cereal bars with no weird ingredients.
+Wholesome nutrients and allergen free goodness are first and foremost here!
+Think Nutrigrain Bars…but healthier and tastier!
+Seems to me that is a mom win!

-This one took a lot tries to get it right, I hope you think they’re worth it!
+These cereal bars took a lot tries to get it right, therefore, I hope you think they’re worth it!
 Woot woot!!

 - 1 cup gluten free oat flour